Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

         `ValueError: Expected hexadecimal CBOR representation of plutus datum but could not transform hex string to bytes`.

-The error is caused by the second argument, where "None" is passed instead of a valid Plutus data object for Nothing.The error message could be improved by providing a clear example of how to pass parameters correctly in JSON format.
+The error is caused by the second argument, where "None" is passed instead of a valid Plutus data object for Nothing.
+The error message could be improved by providing a clear example of how to pass parameters correctly in JSON format.

 ## Finding02 - Lack of Tests for Static Type Inferencer Module

 OpShin parses the Python code into an Abstract Syntax Tree (AST), which serves as the foundation for subsequent analysis.
 The compiler then performs static type inference on the AST nodes, inferring types for variables, functions, and expressions without requiring explicit type annotations.
 This step is crucial for ensuring type safety and catching potential errors early in the development process.

 ## Recommendation

 Since the module `opshin.type_inference` plays a crucial role in transforming and assigning types to every variable, we strongly recommend implementing unit tests for the class `AggressiveTypeInferencer` under `opshin.type_inference` module to ensure its functionality and reliability.

 ## Finding03 - Missing name of the validator function

 At present, the `opshin build` command compiles the validator and writes the artifacts to the build folder under the name of the validator.
-The `blueprint.json` file is created, containing the compiled code, datum, and redeemer details.The title of the validator is missing in the `blueprint.json` file.
+The `blueprint.json` file is created, containing the compiled code, datum, and redeemer details.
+The title of the validator is missing in the `blueprint.json` file.

 ## Recommendation